elastic/e2e-testing/e2e/README.md

 In many cases, we want to store the metrics in Elasticsearch, so at some point we must start up an Elasticsearch instance.
 Besides that, we want to query the Elasticsearch to perform assertions on the metrics, such as there are no errors, or the field `f.foo` takes the value `bar`.
 For that reason we need an Elasticsearch in a well-known location.
 Here it appears the usage of the [Observability Provisioner CLI tool](../cli/README.md), which is a CLI writen in Go which exposes an API to query the specific runtime resources needed to run the tests.
 In our case, Metricbeat, we need just an Elasticsearch, but a Kibana could be needed in the case of verifying the dashboards are correct.

 ### Feature files
 We will create use cases for the module in a separate `.feature` file, ideally named after the name of the feature to test (i.e. _apache.feature_), and located under the `features` directory of each test suite.
-This feature file is a Cucumber requirement, that will be parsed by the Godog test runner and matched against the Golang code implementing the tests.
+This feature file is a Cucumber requirement, that will be parsed by the Godog test runner and matched against the Go code implementing the tests.

 The anatomy of a feature file is: